Categories: Lifestyle

 (Credit: Pedro Figueras / Pexels)

-Despite being the best time to tell horror stories to scare your friends, telling ghost or other supernatural-related stories may just attract the attention of our otherworldly friends.
+Despite being the best time to tell horror stories to scare your friends, telling ghosts or other supernatural-related stories may just attract the attention of our otherworldly friends.
 Who knows, they might just be sitting next to you listening on!
 You wouldn’t want a mysterious tap on your shoulder coming from out of nowhere.
 So don’t forget that this is part of the Hungry Ghost Festival do’s and don’ts!

 12. Don’t stick your chopsticks upright in your food